-These reliefs seem to underline the importance of the medieval woman in the domestic life: we know that she became the administrator of the home (domus) when her husband died, and we know that she collaborated and watched over the daily activities of the home and family when the husband was busy.
+These reliefs seem to underline the importance of the medieval woman in the domestic life: we know that she could play the role of administrator of her home (domus) if her husband died, and we know that she collaborated and watched over the daily home and family activities when her husband was far away or busy.

-The scene of January shows parallels with the ancient religious Roman calendar: the male figure could easily represent the god Janus (from whom the name January derives), often depicted as two-faced and considered the god of gates and change.
+The scene of January reminds to the ancient religious Roman calendar: the male figure could easily represent the god Janus (from whom the name January derives), the god of gates (Janua in Latin), often depicted as two-faced, with one face looking back and the other one looking forwards.

-A legend says that Janus married Juturna.
-She was a nymph of fountains, wells and springs!
+A legend says that god Janus married goddess Juturna, the nymph who protected fountains, wells and springs!

-Mother of Fons, the roman god of springs, Juturna was also known to have supported her brother Turno against Aeneas.
+Mother of Fons, the roman god of springs, Juturna is also known to have supported her brother Turno against Aeneas.

-She had the power to create water out of nothing and she was celebrated in Rome on January 11 , where water games were held in her honor in the Campo Marzio.
+She had the power to produce water out of nothing and she was celebrated in Rome on January 11 , where water games were held in the Campo Marzio.

-In the roman square Largo di Torre Argentina there are preserved the remains of a temple dedicated to this deity.
+In the Roman square Largo di Torre Argentina are preserved remains of a temple dedicated to this deity of sponges.